St. John’s Red Storm

 Temple (Head Coach: Fran Dunphy, American Athletic Conference) – Fran Dunphy led Temple to the 2018 NIT, the Owls’ ninth postseason berth in his 12 seasons at the helm of the Temple program…three starters return from the 17-win squad, led by leading scorer guard Quinton Rose, who tallied a team-high 14.9 ppg to go with a team-best 49 steals en route to All-American Athletic Conference honors…guard Shizz Alston Jr. led the Owls with 102 assists to go with his 13.3 ppg average…guard Nate Pierre-Louis (7.5 ppg) was named to the AAC’s All-Rookie team…Temple loses only three players from the 2017-18 roster…the Owls have been to 32 NCAA Tournaments and advanced to a pair of Final Fours.

-VCU (Head Coach: Mike Rhoades, Atlantic 10 Conference) – Since joining the Atlantic 10 six seasons ago, VCU has won 73 league games – the most of any A-10 team during that span – and reached the title game of the A-10 Tournament five times…this past season, the Rams won 18 games on a team which featured nine newcomers in Mike Rhoades’ first year at the helm of the program…three starters and six players who started at least seven games this past season are expected to return…leading the pack is De’Riante Jenkins, who averaged 12.9 ppg to go with 83 assists and a team-high 44 steals…swingman Issac Vann averaged 9.8 ppg…the Rams have advanced to the NCAA Tournament 16 times with one Final Four appearance.
+VCU (Head Coach: Mike Rhoades, Atlantic 10 Conference) – Since joining the Atlantic 10 six seasons ago, VCU has won 73 league games – the most of any A-10 team during that span – and reached the title game of the A-10 Tournament five times…this past season, the Rams won 18 games with a team which featured nine newcomers in Mike Rhoades’ first year at the helm of the program…three starters and six players who started at least seven games this past season are expected to return…leading the pack is De’Riante Jenkins, who averaged 12.9 ppg to go with 83 assists and a team-high 44 steals…swingman Issac Vann averaged 9.8 ppg…the Rams have advanced to the NCAA Tournament 16 times with one Final Four appearance.

 California Golden Bears

-California (Head Coach: Wyking Jones, Pacific-12 Conference) – Wyking Jones took over at Cal a year ago, inheriting a team with just two returning letterwinners…this coming season, the Golden Bears will look to benefit from gaining valuable experience as three of the team’s top five scorers return, each of whom were freshmen last season: Justice Sueing tallied 13.8 ppg and is the Bears’ leading returning rebounder at 5.4 rpg, Darius MacNeill averaged 11.3 ppg and handed out a team-best 70 assists, and Juhwan Harris-Dyson scored 6.2 ppg…they will be joined by a Top-25 recruiting class in 2018-19…the Bears have been to 26 NCAA Tournament and three Final Fours, winning the national title in 1959.
+California (Head Coach: Wyking Jones, Pac-12 Conference) – Wyking Jones took over at Cal a year ago, inheriting a team with just two returning letterwinners…this coming season, the Golden Bears will look to benefit from gaining valuable experience as three of the team’s top five scorers return, each of whom were freshmen last season: Justice Sueing tallied 13.8 ppg and is the Bears’ leading returning rebounder at 5.4 rpg, Darius MacNeill averaged 11.3 ppg and handed out a team-best 70 assists, and Juhwan Harris-Dyson scored 6.2 ppg…they will be joined by a Top-25 recruiting class in 2018-19…the Bears have been to 26 NCAA Tournaments and three Final Fours, winning the national title in 1959.

 Detroit Mercy Titans